xpqz/documentation/windows-installation-and-configuration/docs/configuration-parameters/a-z/enable-cef.md

 # Enable_CEF

 This parameter is a Boolean value with a default value of 1.
-If set to 0, it disables the [Chromium Embedded Framework (CEF)https://en.wikipedia.org/wiki/Chromium_Embedded_Framework.](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework) and an attempt to create an HTMLRenderer object will fail with an error message.
+If set to 0, it disables the [Chromium Embedded Framework (CEF).](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework) and an attempt to create an [HTMLRenderer](../../../GUI/Objects/HTMLRenderer.htm#HTMLRenderer_Object) object will fail with an error message.

 ## Note